Argumentation Framework

 Characteristics:

-• Should contain premises that, if questioned, would fundamentally alter the argument structure
+- Should contain premises or arguments that, if questioned, could fundamentally alter the argument structure

 💡 Important Conclusion Callout